hnvt1989/automation-agents/README.md

 ## 🚀 Migration from Legacy Code

-If you're migrating from the monolithic `agents.py`:
+If you're migrating from the legacy monolithic structure:
-1. The new structure provides better modularity and maintainability
+1. The new modular structure provides better maintainability
-2. All functionality has been preserved
+2. All functionality has been preserved and enhanced
 3. See `MIGRATION.md` for detailed migration instructions

 ---